-EDUC 512 This course provides an overview of the full range of the methodology for teaching English as a Second Language (ESL), especially appropriate for the K-12 classroom teacher who has non-English speaking students in the classroom.
-It provides students a thorough understanding of the nature of teaching and learning ESL or EFL.
-It examines the basics of teaching ESL or EFL history, theories, models, techniques, and applications.
-It aims to enable students to incorporate the appropriate ESL or EFL strategies in their teaching and adapt their materials and instructional methods to meet English language learners' needs and accommodate their learning styles.
-Course topics include techniques and strategies for improving second language learners' listening, speaking, reading, writing, and communication skills, the role of the teacher, the needs of the learner, language testing and assessment, materials design, use of new technology in language teaching, and the development of lesson plans, including the selection and uses of texts and other materials.
-The course is designed as a laboratory experience, using multiple constructivist techniques and strategies of instruction.
-Students taking this course are required to complete a 10-hour field experience.
-This field experience will include both observation and engagement with English Language learners.
-Students are also expected to engage in extensive reading, research, class discussion, written reflection, and self-evaluation through dialogue, group projects, and field work.
+This course provides an overview of the methodology for teaching English as a second language (ESL) appropriate for the K-12 classroom teacher who has non-English speaking students in the classroom.
+It examines the basics of teaching ESL history, theories, models, techniques, and applications.
+It aims to enable students to incorporate the appropriate ESL strategies in their teaching and adapt their materials and instructional methods to meet English language learners' needs and accommodate their learning styles.
+Course topics include techniques and strategies for improving language learners' listening, speaking, reading, writing, and communication skills, language testing and assessment, and the development of lesson plans.